-- 35 § Donations and grants for the support of healthcare or research.
-Donations, grants and benefits in kind offered to institutions, organisations or associations are permitted (unless covered by other provisions of the PIF Code) if - their members are healthcare professionals or if they provide healthcare services or engage in research; and - their purpose is to support healthcare or research.
+Donations and grants for the support of healthcare or research to healthcare professionals (HCP).
+Donations, grants and benefits in kind offered to institutions, organisations or associations are permitted (unless covered by other provisions of the PIF Code) if

+- their members are healthcare professionals or if they provide healthcare services or engage in research; and - their purpose is to support healthcare or research.